BPHL-Molecular/GentySpuds/README.md

 # GentySpuds
 A web-deployed pipeline to seek genotyping for Enterovirus.

+### <span style="color: red;">Disclaimer:</span> results of pipeline are intended for research use only and obtained by procedures that were not CLIA validated.
 ## An enterovirus is a small and enveloped mRNA virus that can causes infections in people of all ages.

+## Resource requirement
+For one sample the pipeline requires 8 cpus hours and approximately 2.5GB of memory.
+You may need to increase those numbers as you get more samples.
+Iqtree and Megatree use significant amount of resources.

 # Introduction
 Genotyping is a way of putting a virus into categories based on similar genes.